MK316/Spring2023/Engling/Group_project.md

-# English Linguistics Group project (Due by 6/2, Friday)
+# ⛄ Spring 2023 English Linguistics Group project (Due by 6/2, Friday)

 + Group projects involve reading the selected chapters by each group, discussing with members to identify the seven most interesting, informative, and shareable topics from the content.